yashwanth033/JenkinsPythonTestProject/README.md

 # JenkinsPythonTestProject
-This project is to test git integration with python.
+This project is to test git integration with python and eclipse.